johnsreid/johnsreid.github.io/commands.md

 ### !quote [XX]
 Remember the number of the quote you want?
 Type it in to relive it.

+### !quotes
+Of course, knowing how to see a list of quotes is useful - so use this command to get them.

 ### !retweet
 Post a link to JSR's most recent Tweet.